 That was all just a bunch of gobbledygook.

-The smart people now that nine out of ten people are gonna get ripped off, taken advantage of, because capitalism sees to it that way.
+The smart people now know that nine out of ten people are going to get ripped off, taken advantage of, because capitalism sees to it that way.

-If you're not dishonest, if you're not a cheater, if you're not willing to walk all over people, then you're not gonna get anywhere.
+If you're not dishonest, if you're not a cheater, if you're not willing to walk all over people, then you're not going to get anywhere.

-But now we finally have a president understands how life really works.
+But now we finally have a president that understands how life really works.

 That the only people achieve things are thieves.